 With the days getting shorter and the weather colder, we were determined to fit in as much as we could before the end of September – once October comes, it feels like winter is just around the corner.

 He wasn’t too enthusiastic, especially when I mentioned starting at 6.30am.
 I convinced him that we wouldn’t ‘get the chance again!’ (this is a common theme when you live abroad/travel a lot) and we compromised to 8am.

 A hiking test

-Realistically though, the most we’d hiked all summer was about 5km and one of those ‘hikes’ involved walking from one pub to another – not exactly the most strenuous of trips shall we say!
+Realistically though, the most we’d hiked all summer was about 5km and one of those ‘hikes’ involved walking from one pub to another – not exactly the most strenuous of trips, to say the least.

 Mount Albert Edward is a 32km return trip, which most people do as an overnight trip.
 Not feeling like spending the night, we set off from the parking lot with the aim to just go as far as we could.
 It was a test of sorts, to see how much we would enjoy a long hike…and also, whether we could actually do it.

 We took our 30-litre backpacks full of food (well, cookies and energy bars) to test ourselves that little bit more.
 Oh, I didn’t mention the other reason not to hike to Albert Edward.

-Icy boardwalks On the Circlet Lake Trail
+Icy boardwalks on the Circlet Lake trail

-About an hour in we reached Lake Helen MacKenzie, serene and quiet at 9 am in the morning.
-Onwards from here, the route went up and over a lot of tree roots and through a fair amount of mud.
+About an hour in we reached Lake Helen MacKenzie, serene and quiet at 9am in the morning.
+Onwards from here, the route ascended and led us over gigantic tree roots and through a fair amount of mud.